via5/Synergy/README.md

 ### Half move
 A step is typically considered finished when its duration has elapsed completely, after which the next step is executed.
 When _Half move_ is enabled, a step will only execute up to half its duration before going to the next step.
 Once all steps have finished executing, Synergy will complete any half-move step in reverse order before doing the next round.

 This can be useful for rudimentary animations.
-For example, step 1 could move an arm up and down and step 2 an hand left and right.
+For example, step 1 could move an arm up and down and step 2 a hand left and right.
 If step 1 has _Half move_ enabled, then:
  - Step 1 moves the arm up and stops.
  - Step 2 moves the hand.
  - Step 1 moves the arm down.